Miłosz Mleczko

-Miłosz Stefan Mleczko (born 1 March 1999) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club Bruk-Bet Termalica Nieciecza.
+Miłosz Stefan Mleczko (born 1 March 1999) is a Polish professional footballer who plays as a goalkeeper for I liga club Odra Opole.

 Club career

 On 27 August 2020, he was loaned to Widzew Łódź.

 On 30 January 2023, after spending nearly nine years at Lech, it was announced he would be leaving the club with immediate effect after terminating his contract by mutual consent.

 On 20 February 2023, Mleczko joined I liga side Znicz Pruszków.

 On 15 June 2024, he moved on a free transfer to fellow second-tier club Bruk-Bet Termalica Nieciecza.

+On 26 June 2026, he signed a one-year contract with Odra Opole, with an option for another twelve months.